-Welcome to the Wang Lab!
+Welcome to the Epitranscriptomics Lab!

-The Wang lab endeavors to understand the mechanisms underlying the regulatory installation and functions of specific modifications, such as pseudouridine and inosine.
+The Wang lab endeavors to understand the mechanisms underlying the regulatory installation and functions of specific epitranscriptomic marks, such as pseudouridine, N6-methyladenosine and inosine.
 To unravel these mysteries, we are dedicated to pioneering novel assays and studying the modifications in specific biological contexts, such as during the innate immune response and neuronal development.
-We aim to achieve a deeper understanding of RNA modifications, and with these insights we aspire to propel the development of RNA therapeutics and the identification of novel drug targets to treat human diseases.
-Trainees in the Wang Lab will be exposed to various interdisciplinary techniques, including biochemistry, chemical biology, cell biology, protein engineering, and bioinformatics.
+We aim to achieve a deeper understanding of RNA modifications, and with these insights we aspire to propel the development of RNA therapeutics and the identification of novel drug targets.

 Contact Us